plisewski/Polynomial/README.md

 # Polynomial
-Generic types on the example of a polynomial
+Generics and operators overloading on the example of a polynomial